 - Faster than ADSL

 4G mobile broadband can be quicker than ADSL fixed line broadband, and can even approach fibre optic performance.
-3G is also capable of matching or exceeding the maximum speeds many may see from an ADSL service.
+3G is also capable of matching or exceeding the maximum speeds you may get from an ADSL service.

 - Doesn’t need a phone line

 This is of course a huge advantage of any mobile or wireless broadband service.
 The limited choice of service on a fixed line is irrelevant and you don’t need to worry about paying line rental if you don’t need a landline for calls.

-Unlike a regular broadband service your mobile link can give you internet access wherever you go (signal allowing, of course).
+Unlike a regular broadband service a mobile link can give you internet access wherever you go (signal allowing, of course).

 - Flexible contracts

 Most home broadband deals come with 12, 18 or 24 month contracts, with a few options for short term and “no contract” deals.
 But mobile broadband is a great deal more flexible in this regard.
 As well as long term agreements up to 24 months you can also choose from rolling monthly and pay-as-you-go.